telerik/kendo-ui-core/docs/jsp/tags/scheduler/overview.md

 ---
 title: Overview
+page_title: Overview | Scheduler JSP Tag
+description: "Get started with the Scheduler JSP tag in Kendo UI."
+slug: overview_scheduler_uiforjsp
+position: 1
 ---

-# Scheduler
+# Scheduler JSP Tag Overview

-The Scheduler tag is a server-side wrapper for the [Kendo UI Scheduler](/web/scheduler/overview) widget.
+The Scheduler JSP tag is a server-side wrapper for the [Kendo UI Scheduler](/api/javascript/ui/scheduler) widget.

 ## Getting Started

+### Configuration

-Here is how to configure the Kendo UI Scheduler for displaying and editing scheduler events.
+Below are listed the steps for you to follow when configuring the Kendo UI Scheduler to display and edit Scheduler events.

-1. Make sure you have followed all the steps from the [Introduction](/jsp/introduction) help topic.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for JSP]({% slug overview_uiforjsp %}).

-1. Create a class which will represent the scheduler event.
-We will call it `Task`.
+**Step 2** Create a class which will represent the Scheduler event.
+Call it `Task`.

+###### Example

         @Entity
         @Table(name="Tasks")